iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

     - set deauth to 10
     - Gerix will be connected to target network

+**Explain Pre-shared key (PSK)**:
+ - WPA-PSK are used for traffic encryption to securely communicate
+ - 'THE' WiFi password

 **Explain Wired Equivalent Privacy (WEP):**
  - uses a static key of 10 or 26 hex-digits to encrypt data
  - Includes a Cycle Redundancy Check (CRC), this is useful against replay attacks, but not strong